ValerioMedeiros/BEval/README.md

 may be used in the interactive prover (we plan to integrate it to the components window in the future).
 When the proof obligation is ''true'', a rule is added to the pmm file corresponding to the B component under verification.
 The user may then use the new rule to discharge the proof obligation within AtelierB.
 So, even when ProB finds that a goal is true, the proof obligation is *not* automatically discharged in AtelierB.
-See a small video demonstration about the [GUI component BEval].
+A video demonstration about the [GUI component BEval] is available.
 The actions that the user must take are described below.

 ### Using BEval in the interactive prover